dpordomingo/engine/docs/architecture.md

 `srcd-server` is indeed running and, if not, it will start it.
 This might required downloading a Docker image.

-### gRPC streaming for logs
+### gRPC Streaming for Logs

-In order to provide a better view of what's going on on the backend some of the longer running operations, such as parsing a UAST since it might required installing drivers, come with a `WithLogs` version of the gRPC service.
+In order to provide a better view of what's going on on the backend, some of the longer running operations &mdash;such as parsing a UAST or slow queries&mdash;, come with a `WithLogs` version of the gRPC service.

 This operation streams all of the logs from the daemon to the CLI so they can be logged to the user when requested.
 You can try this by parsing any file while the `--verbose`/`-v` flag is set.

-### the srcd-server daemon
+### The srcd-server Daemon

-The `srcd-server` daemon is a `gRPC` server always running in a Docker container that provides orchestration of all of the other components of the source{d} tech suite.
+The `srcd-server` daemon is a `gRPC` server always running in a Docker container that provides orchestration of all of the other components of source{d} Engine.

 This daemon is started automatically by invoking the `srcd` binary described above.
 It is responsible for downloading and